thejcannon/OhTheMethodsYouCanMake/Slides2.md

 for operations equality, lesser, and greater.

-And exactly like the methods that I just reported they return NotImplemented if the comparison isn't supported, however this time there's no crazy switch-a-roo, in this case a `TypeError` is raised unto you
+And exactly like the methods that I just reported they return `NotImplemented` if the comparison isn't supported, however this time there's no crazy switch-a-roo, in this case a `TypeError` is raised unto you
 And in the case the comparison is ok a True or False as a return is the way.

 Or anything truthy or falsey is ok, it's turned into a boolean the Pythonic way.

 Oh wait, forgive me, that's actually a new dunder magics on magics, isn't Python a wonder.
-Want to make your object seem `Falsey` or `True`?
+If you want to make your object seem `Falsey` or `True`?
 You'll have to define `__bool__` too.

 ---